IsaacAlves7/front-end/README.md

 ## Box Model
 <div align="center"><img src="https://pressupinc.com/wp-content/uploads/2014/01/box-model.png" height="240"/><img src="https://www.csssolid.com/images/box-model/css-box-model.png" height="250"/></div><br>
 <p>When we are creating the layout of a website the browser represents each HTML element as a retangular box, this is the <b>box-model</b>.
-And with the CSS we alterate the aparence of this box (width, height, background color, etc.).
+And with the CSS we can alterate the aparence of this box (width, height, background color, etc.).
 That box is compost for 4 areas: the content, the padding, the border and the margin.</p>
 <ol>
   <li><b>margin</b> - São os espaçamentos entre elementos.</li>
   <li><b>border</b> - Circulam o padding e o conteúdo, dá para alterar a largura e cor.</li>